-Stage 1 Response - A Water Watch is NOT currently activated for the City of Robinson.
+Stage 1 Response - Water Watch has been activated for the City of Robinson

 Drought conditions have worsened in the Brazos River Basin of Texas, and forecasters are predicting that dry conditions may continue.
 Summer heat brings higher water usage, so it is important for us to take the necessary steps to prevent the loss of drinking water for basic health and safety services.
 With this higher usage, Public water systems may start to see a strain on their water supplies.
 The Texas Commission on Environmental Quality (TCEQ) is encouraging public water systems to take reasonable measures to 1) increase conservation efforts and 2) Identify and secure alternative water supplies to meet potable water needs.
 Therefore, the City of Robinson is implementing Water Watch - Stage 1 of the City of Robinson's "Drought Contingency Plan" which is to begin informing the community of good water management techniques inside and outside the home, including such practices as cutting back on lawn irrigation times and developing landscapes that require less water.
 If drought conditions worsen or we do not see a drop in water usage, the City of Robinson will move to Stage 2 – Mild Water Shortage Condition of the "Drought Contingency Plan."